(Other languages are added as they become available.)

 - General Procurement Notice (GPN) Template for Projects using the Procurement Regulations for IPF Borrowers

-- Template for Textual Part of Procurement Plan for Projects using the Procurement Regulations for IPF Borrowers (French)
+- Textual Part of Procurement Plan for Projects using the Procurement Regulations for IPF Borrowers, English, French

-- Letter of Acceptance of the World Bank’s Anti-Corruption Guidelines and Sanctions Framework (French)
+- Letter of Acceptance of the World Bank’s Anti-Corruption Guidelines and Sanctions Framework, English, French

 (French and Spanish are being added as they become available)